-Install one length of sheet at a time, making sure to place the material into wet adhesive and roll afterwards with a 68 kg roller, rolling in all directions to ensure a firm bond.
+Install one length of sheet at a time, making sure to place the material into wet adhesive (or in the case of Marmoleum Decibel after the appropriate waiting time and within the open time of the adhesive) and roll afterwards with a 68 kg roller, rolling in all directions to ensure a firm bond.
 It is important to only spread sufficient adhesive that can be covered within the open time of the adhesive.